Edward Hollamby: Early life

 Hollamby was born at 6 Wellesley Avenue in Hammersmith, West London.
 He was the eldest of two sons born to Ethel May Hollamby (née Kingdom) and Edward Thomas Hollamby, a police constable.
 Edward Jr.'s primary education took place at St. Peter's Church School, before he won a scholarship to study at a junior technical school.

 Hollamby then gained a higher education by training in architecture at the nearby Hammersmith School of Arts and Crafts during the 1930s.
 He developed an interest in the Arts and Crafts movement and received encouragement from his lecturer, Alwyn Waters.
 Through Waters, Hollamby took an interest in William Morris, who had been a pioneer of the Arts and Crafts movement in the latter part of the 19th century.
 At the same time, Hollamby was influenced by the modernist movement in architecture to which two of his favourite lecturers, Arthur Ling and Alex Lowe, belonged, and joined the Modern Architectural Research Group (MARS).

 Following the completion of his studies, Hollamby moved to Lancashire to assist a project building the Royal Ordnance factory number 7 in Kirkby, Lancashire, before returning to London to work in housing design for the Metropolitan Borough of Hammersmith.
 On 18 May 1941, he married Doris Isabel Parker (1920–2003), who worked as a clerk and who, like Hollamby, was a member of the Communist Party of Great Britain (CPGB).
 Their wedding took place at St Michael's Church at Tokyngton, Middlesex, after which they moved to St. Peter's Square, Hammersmith.
 They had two daughters and a son.
-In August 1941, during Britain's involvement in World War II, Hollamby received his conscripted into the Royal Marine Engineers and served at Trincomalee, Ceylon.
+In August 1941, during Britain's involvement in World War II, Hollamby was conscripted into the Royal Marine Engineers and served at Trincomalee, Ceylon.